na-na-hi/renget/archive/sfbf5.md

 \>she asks you to teach her some vocab as you continue to heal
 \>takes a while since you're no teacher, but eventually she starts to get the hang of it
 \>looks a bit sad one day, says that she doesn't want to see you go since you're almost healed
-\>lights up when you ask if she wants to come with and nods eagerly, her long leathery ears flopping humorously
+\>lights up when you ask if she wants to come with and nods eagerly, her long leathery ears flopping humorously%%

 ---
 ###*Kirin*